 - Principles and applications of science*

 - Science investigation skills*

-- Informatics in science
+- Contemporary issues in science*

 - Genetics and genetic engineering

-- Forensic psychology
+- Forensic traffic collision investigation

 This is an ideal course for progression to higher education.
 Past students have gone on to study degrees in medical genetics, biology, paramedic training, forensic science, dental technology, criminology and biochemistry.